 After each Board meeting held to consider interim and annual financial statements, the Board is scheduled to meet without management and non-independent directors.
 In addition, the Board has the opportunity to hold additional meetings independently of management and non-independent directors at the request of any independent director, or may excuse members of management and non-independent directors from all or a portion of any meeting where a potential conflict of interest arises or where otherwise appropriate.
-In 2016, the Board met without management and non-independent directors at each of the four regularly scheduled quarterly meetings and at none of the additional meetings held.
+In 2016, the Board met without management and non-independent directors at a none of the additional meetings held.